Kimberly Johnson, Assistant Vice Provost for Advising and Director, OAA

 Kassy Fisher, Assistant Vice President for Administration and Chief of Staff

-For scheduling, Daphne Joubran, Executive Assistant to the Vice President for Finance and Administration/CFO541-346-3003
+For scheduling, Daphne Joubran, Executive Assistant to the Vice President for Finance and Administration/CFO

-- Financial services units including Business Affairs and Budget & Resource Planning
+- Financial services units including Business Affairs and Budget and Resource Planning

 - Campus Planning and Facilities Management: Campus Planning, Facilities Services, Utilities and Energy, Design and Construction, and the Office of Sustainability